 Answer: In efforts to protect time with my own family, I am available for appointments for therapy during the day during school hours Wednesday through Friday.
 See also information in my blog about therapy intensives.

 Q: What insurances do you accept?

 Answer: I am in-network for most major insurance companies.
-I am also in the process of transferring my insurance credentialing from a group practice to my solo practice so that process is not complete yet.
-That completed list currently includes: United Health Care, Blue Cross Blue Shield, Caterpillar PPO, Health Alliance, Cigna, Multiplan and Magellan.
+That completed list currently includes: United Health Care, Blue Cross Blue Shield (PPO only), Caterpillar PPO, Health Alliance, Cigna, and Aetna.
 It is always best for you to check directly with your insurance company to confirm coverage.